DaleOrders/AWS-Study-Notes/README.md

 - All objects are stored within the bucket at the same level.

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.
+Each file in this case just starts with the prefix 'old/'

 ### 1.2.7.
 CloudFormation Basics